aphshir/aphshir/readme.md

 I'm aphsir a young develloper trying to do things ... they usualy fails but I keep going

-I mainly code in python ! 🐍
-you can contact me on discord: aphshir#2813
+~~I mainly code in python ! 🐍~~ NOT ANYMORE ! you can contact me on discord: aphshir

 # passionate of video games !
 this is the reson I learnt how to code!